Medellín: Crime

-Medellín used to be the most dangerous city in the world, a result of an urban war set off by the drug cartels at the end of the 1980s.
+Medellín used to be considered one of the most dangerous cities in the world, a result of an urban war set off by the drug cartels at the end of the 1980s.
 However, its homicide rate has decreased by 95% and extreme poverty by 66%, thanks in part to a string of innovative mayors who laid out plans to integrate the poorest and most violent hillside neighborhoods into the city center in the valley below.
-Medellín is now considered safer than the US cities of Baltimore, St. Louis, Detroit and New Orleans, which appear in the CCSPJP's top 50 list.
+Medellín is now considered safer than the U.S. cities of Baltimore, Memphis, St. Louis, Detroit, and New Orleans, which appear in the CCSPJP's top 50 list.

 As the home of the Medellín Cartel funded by Pablo Escobar, the city was a victim of the terror caused by the war between the organization headed by Escobar, and competing organizations such as "El Cartel del Valle".
-However, after the death of Escobar, crime rates in the city have decreased dramatically.
+However, after the death of Escobar in December 1993, crime rates in the city have decreased dramatically.

 Throughout the rest of the 1990s crime rates remained relatively high, although gradually declining from the worst years.
 In October 2002, President Álvaro Uribe ordered the military to carry out "Operation Orion", the objective of which was to disband the urban militias of the FARC and the AUC.
 Between 2003 and 2006 the demobilization of the remaining urban militias of the AUC was completed, with more than 3,000 armed men giving up their weapons.

 After the disbanding of the main paramilitary groups, some members briefly reorganized into criminal bands known commonly as Aguilas Negras ("Black Eagles").
 These groups gained notoriety in Medellín for having called for curfews for the underage population, and having distributed fliers announcing the social cleansing of prostitutes, drug addicts, and alcoholics.
 In 2008 the extradition of paramilitary leader Don Berna caused a brief spark in crime wave and increase in killings.

 There is a significant disparity in crime rates by neighborhoods, with virtually no homicides in El Poblado and Conquistadores and higher crime rates in the south west, around the airport and the north of the city.
 Generally, crime rates increase the further the neighborhood is from the center.
 From 2010 and 2011, homicides have declined as with crime in general, but there remains a high crime rate in the poorest communities.

 3.2 percent of street addresses account for 97 percent of homicides.
 More than half of the violent deaths are attributed to clashes between criminal gangs in certain parts of the city.
 In 1991 there were 7,273 murders at a rate of 266 per 100,000 people; in 2017 had suffered 577 murders at a rate of 23 per 100,000 inhabitants.
 In the city there are more than 1,100 security cameras and more than 7,000 policemen.